The Initial Spark

 My Jiu Jitsu Journey Begins

-The next week I signed up for an introductory offer for new students at Vitor Shaolin’s Brazilian Jiu Jitsu Academy, otherwise known as Modern Martial Arts in midtown Manhattan.
+The next week I signed up for an introductory offer for new students at Vitor Shaolin’s Jiu Jitsu Academy, otherwise known as Modern Martial Arts in midtown Manhattan.
 I got two classes and a basic starter Gi.
 I was immediately impressed with the high level of instruction, the focus on safety, and how friendly and helpful everyone was.
 I joined right away and never looked back.

 Benefits of Jiu Jitsu